learn-co-curriculum/intro-to-tdd-rspec-and-learn/README.md

      # ./spec/current_age_for_birth_year_spec.rb:5:in `block (2 levels) in <top (required)>'
 ```

+Before writing any code, our test suite is failing because a line of code within it:

+`age_of_person = current_age_for_birth_year(1984)`.

-Before writing any code, our test suite is failing because a line of code within it, namely the line `age_of_person = current_age_for_birth_year(1984)`, tried calling a method, `current_age_for_birth_year`, which we expected to have been defined, but has yet to be defined, thus resulting in a `NoMethodError`.
+This line tried calling a method, `current_age_for_birth_year`, which your test expected to have been defined.
+You have yet to define it, however, resulting in a `NoMethodError`.

-We can run our test suite as many times as we want, it's totally free.
+**Tip:** We can run our test suite as many times as we want, it's totally free.
 In fact, we suggest that every time you make a change to your code and think it might solve something in the test, run the test suite again.
-Run the test suite a lot, get instant feedback, read the errors, they are clues.
+Run the test suite a lot, get instant feedback, read the errors––they are clues.

 It's totally cool to have errors, a big part of programming is simply getting past the current error your test suite raises and getting to a new error.
 Progressing through errors until your tests pass is a very normal development cycle.

-### Making Our Tests Pass
+### Reading Errors And Making Our Tests Pass

 So, we conceptually understand what we're trying to build, a method called `current_age_for_birth_year`, that when given an argument of a year of birth, `current_age_for_birth_year(1984)`, returns the age of a person, `31`.
 Our test suite actually tries to executes this code and compares the result of it to the desired outcome, failing until the expectation and the outcome are equal.